What You Need to Know

 Starting January 1, 2020, Plan F can no longer be sold to people new to Medicare.
 If you had Medicare before January 1, 2020, you may be able to enroll in Plan F as long as you’re accepted by the insurance company or you have guaranteed issue rights.

-Plan N provides many of the same benefits as Plan F, and 10% of those with Medicare Supplement Insurance have this plan.6 Like Plan G, it doesn’t cover the Part B deductible.
+Plan N provides many of the same benefits as Plan F.6 Like Plan G, it doesn’t cover the Part B deductible.
 It also doesn’t cover Part B excess charges.
 Doctors who don’t accept Medicare assignment, which is the standard fee for Medicare services, may charge 15% more than the Medicare-approved amount.7 Plans F and G cover these charges, but Plan N does not.

 Plan N also has a copayment of up to $20 for some office visits and up to $50 for emergency room visits that don’t result in being admitted to the hospital.8